Another Year of Booze and Bruises at the Belfast Twelfth

 Police lines formed to block off the street and within ten minutes the two sides had been separated.

-After the republicans had dispersed, the remaining loyalists demanded that the police let them continue up the street to rejoin the parade.
-The police weren’t going to let that happen, though, as the main part of the loyalist parade had reached the roadblock ahead and were engaged in a stand off with heavily armored cops.
+After the republicans had dispersed, the remaining loyalists demanded that the police let them continue up the street to re-join the parade.
+The police weren’t going to let that happen, though, as the main part of the loyalist parade had reached the roadblock ahead and were engaged in a stand off with heavily armoured police.

 For whatever reason, the police seemed keen to keep their promises and deny the loyalists access to Ardoyne.

-The enraged crowd fought back with Molotov cocktails, ceremonial swords, bricks, and bottles—at one point even a wooden cabinet was hurled at police.
-In East Belfast, a similar situation had developed involving the returning parade, police, and local republicans at the bottom of the Newtownards Road.
+The enraged crowd fought back with petrol bombs, ceremonial swords, bricks and bottles – at one point even a wooden cabinet was hurled at police.
+In East Belfast, a similar situation had developed involving the returning parade, police and local republicans at the bottom of the Newtownards Road.
 Both riots continued late into the night.